 Here's what all of the HTC Vive's LED states mean

 With all of the HTC Vive's main components bearing LEDs, they can become a crucial part of any troubleshooting process.
-But what do all these indicators actually mean?
-Here's a breakdown of every LED state and its meaning!
+Here's a breakdown of every LED state across the core HTC Vive devices.

-Each of the HTC Vive's controllers is kitted out with an indicator, which is located below the home button.
+Each of the HTC Vive's controllers is kitted out with a LED indicator, which is located below the home button.
 These indicators help massively when diagnosing connectivity and pairing issues.

 - Green: Your HTC Vive controller is ready for use.